The pastor or church staff member or the chairman of a committee or a church officer has overstayed his/her welcome.

 It happens almost casually and unintentionally at first.
 The pastor phones the chairman of finance and says, “We could purchase that property this week if we can come up with the funds.”
 (Or some such proposal.)
 The chairman says, “Go ahead and do that, pastor.
 It’s too good to pass up.”
 Now, what happens next is critical.

 At this point, the pastor must say, “Bob, thank you for that.
 I completely agree.
-But let me say to you, dear brother, I’m not asking for your approval, but for the committee’s as a whole.”
-Bob is not the committee.
+But I need to say to you, dear brother, I’m not asking for your approval, but for the committee’s as a whole.”
+Bob is only one member of the committee.
 If the preacher allows Bob to speak for the committee, the seeds for tyranny have been sown.

-One pastor told me of a church he once served where a certain family called the shots.
+A pastor told me of a church he previously served where one family called the shots.
 In a deacons meeting, it was announced that the family had determined a revival was in order and they had proceeded to invite the evangelist, without even checking with the pastor.

 8. They become defensive.